Textkernel

 (d) Forever Credits.
 Forever Credits assume an expiration of 6 years from the time the first credit is consumed.

-3.1 The terms and conditions of this Agreement and any purchases hereunder, including but not limited to the payment terms of any purchases of Credits, are confidential and may not be disclosed by Provider or Recipient to any third party except as may be required by law, or by Provider to a third party recipient with a bona fide need to know, provided that such recipient is bound by a non-disclosure agreement.
+(a) The terms and conditions of this Agreement and any purchases hereunder, including but not limited to the payment terms of any purchases of Credits, are confidential and may not be disclosed by Provider or Recipient to any third party except as may be required by law, or by Provider to a third-party recipient with a bona fide need to know, provided that such recipient is bound by a non-disclosure agreement.
 Recipient and Provider agree to safeguard and protect this confidential information.

-3.2 Each party shall retain all right, title and interest to such party’s Confidential Information disclosed to the other party.
+(b) Each Party shall retain all right, title and interest to such Party’s Confidential Information disclosed to the other Party.

-3.3 Each party must, unless it has the prior written consent of the other party:
+(c) Each Party must, unless it has the prior written consent of the other Party:

-a) keep confidential at all times the Confidential Information of the other party; and
+1. keep confidential at all times the Confidential Information of the other Party; and

-b) not violate any rights, title and interests of the disclosing party to the Confidential Information; and
+2. not violate any rights, title and interests of the disclosing Party to the Confidential Information; and

-c) effect and maintain adequate security measures to safeguard the other party’s Confidential Information from unauthorized access or use; and
+3. effect and maintain adequate security measures to safeguard the other Party’s Confidential Information from unauthorized access or use; and

-d) disclose the other party’s Confidential Information to its personnel or professional advisors on a need to know basis only and, in that case, ensure that any personnel or professional advisor to whom it discloses the other party’s Confidential Information is aware of, and complies with, the provisions of section 6 of this Agreement; and
+4. disclose the other Party’s Confidential Information to its personnel or professional advisors on a need to know basis only and, in that case, ensure that any personnel or professional advisor to whom it discloses the other Party’s Confidential Information is aware of, and complies with, the provisions of this Section 4 of this Agreement; and

-f) not otherwise attempt to derive or obtain information about the functioning, composition or operation of the Services/services and the Confidential Information therein; and
+6. not otherwise attempt to derive or obtain information about the functioning, composition or operation of the Services and the Confidential Information therein; and

-g) not use the Confidential Information to inform or create a product or service that is similar to the other party’s product or service.
+7. not use the Confidential Information to inform or create a product or service that is similar to the other Party’s products or services.

-3.4 The obligation of confidentiality in section 3.1 does not apply to any disclosure or use of Confidential Information:
+(d) The obligation of confidentiality in Section 4(a) does not apply to any disclosure or use of Confidential Information:

-a) for the purpose of performing the Agreement or exercising a party’s rights under the Agreement;
+1. for the purpose of performing the Agreement or exercising a Party’s rights under the Agreement;

-d) which was rightfully received by a party to the Agreement from a third party without restriction and without breach of any obligation of confidentiality.
+4. which was rightfully received by a Party to the Agreement from a third party without restriction and without breach of any obligation of confidentiality.

 (b) Taxonomies & Ontologies.
 Recipient may be provided access to Textkernel’s proprietary database that includes a curated and organized listing of skills and job titles commonly referred to in recruitment and HR documents (the “Taxonomies”) and their relations (the “Ontologies”).
 Recipient agrees not to decrypt, decompile, reverse engineer, redistribute, copy, transcribe, make a compilation of, transmit, modify or otherwise use the Taxonomies and Ontologies, in whole or in part, except for use in conjunction with the Services.
 Recipient agrees to delete any copies, including partial copies, of the Taxonomies and Ontologies upon discontinuation of the Services.

 (c) Materials.
-Materials include all things provided or made accessible by the Services or Provider.
-Materials include Taxonomies described above.
+“Materials” include all things provided or made accessible by the Services or Provider.
+Materials include Taxonomies and Ontologies described above and the Technical Documentation (as defined below).
 Materials exclude all Recipient Data.
 Recipient recognizes and agrees that: (i) the Materials are the property of Provider or its licensors and are protected by copyright, trademark, and other intellectual property laws; and (ii) Recipient does not acquire any right, title, or interest in or to the Materials except the limited and temporary right to use them as necessary for Recipient’s use of the Services.

 (d) IP in General.
-Provider retains all right, title, and interest in and to the Services and Materials, including without limitation all software used to provide the Services and all logos and trademarks reproduced through the Services, and this Agreement does not grant Recipient any intellectual property rights in or to the Services or any of its components.
+Provider retains all right, title, and interest in and to the Services and Materials, including without limitation all software used to provide the Services and all logos and trademarks reproduced through the Services and all Materials, and this Agreement does not grant Recipient any intellectual property rights in or to the Services, Materials or any of their components.
 If Recipient provides any suggested improvements to the Services to Provider or its affiliates, Provider will own all right, title, and interest in and to such suggestions, even if Recipient has designated them as confidential.
 Provider and its affiliates will be entitled to use the suggestions without restriction.
-Recipient hereby irrevocably assigns to Provider all right, title, and interest in and to the suggestions and agrees to provide Provider any assistance Provider may require to document, perfect, and maintain its rights in the suggestions.
+Recipient hereby irrevocably assigns to Provider all right, title, and interest in and to the suggestions and agrees to provide Provider any assistance Provider may require to document, perfect, and maintain its rights in the suggestions by virtue of using the Services.
 Using Provider’s Services and/or Materials does not provide Recipient ownership of any intellectual property rights in and to Provider’s Services and Materials that Recipient accesses.
-Use of Provider’s Services and/or Materials does not grant Recipient any right to use Provider’s trademarks or logos used in Provider’s Services and/or Materials.
+Use of Provider’s Services and/or Materials does not grant Recipient any right to use Provider’s trademarks or logos used or displayed in Provider’s Services and/or Materials.

 This Agreement incorporates certain other policies which are posted online, as described below (each an “Online Policy”; collectively “Online Policies”).

-Recipient will comply with the AUP.
-In the event that Provider in good faith believes that Recipient has materially breached the AUP, Provider may suspend or terminate Recipient’s access to the Services, without refund, in addition to such other remedies as Provider may have at law or pursuant to this Agreement.
-Neither this Agreement nor the AUP requires that Provider take any action to detect violations of this policy, the AUP, or any referenced policy, nor against Recipient or any other customer for violating such, but Provider is free to take any such action it sees fit.
+Recipient and End Users will comply with the AUP.
+In the event that Provider in good faith believes that Recipient or an End User has materially breached the AUP, Provider may suspend or terminate Recipient’s access to the Services, without refund, in addition to such other remedies as Provider may have at law or pursuant to this Agreement.
+Neither this Agreement nor the AUP requires that Provider take any action to detect violations of this Agreement, the AUP, or any referenced policy, nor against Recipient, any End User, or any other customer for violating such, but Provider is free to take any such action it sees fit.

 (b) Privacy Policy.
 “Privacy Policy” refers to Provider’s privacy policy, as such policy may change from time to time.
 Recipient Data will be handled in accordance with the Privacy Policy.
 The Privacy Policy applies only to the Services and does not apply to any third-party site or service linked to the Services or recommended or referred to through the Services or by Provider’s employees.

 (c) Service Level Agreement.
 “Service Level Agreement” (“SLA”) refers to Provider’s Service Level Agreement, as such policy may change from time to time.
-In the event of any “Service Failure,” as that term is defined in the SLA, Provider will offer Recipient the remedy provided for in the SLA.
+In the event of any “Service Failure,” as that term is defined in the SLA, Provider will offer Recipient the remedy provided for in the SLA as its sole remedy.

 (d) Data Processing Agreement.
 “Data Processing Agreement” refers to Provider’s Data Processing Agreement.